SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 ## Returning Result from a Method

 Up to this point, we have viewed methods that do a specific task.
 For example printing a text, number, or a figure on the console.
 There is another type of method that can **return** a **result** from their task.
-We will look at this type of function in this part.
+We will look at this type of method in this part.

 ### Types of Returned Values